San Miguel de Allende, a Quick Look

 Two Nights in San Miguel de Allende

-We traveled to San Miguel de Allende, Mexico, on March 6.
-As our month in Key West had neared its end, we debated locations in Ecuador (must go there someday), Chile, Oaxaca, a couple of cities in the U.S. and then finalized on San Miguel after finding a beautiful home to rent in el Centro.
+We arrived in San Miguel de Allende on March 6.
+Our month in Key West was ending and we had debated options — Ecuador someday, Chile, Oaxaca, a couple of cities in the U.S. — before settling on San Miguel after finding a beautiful home to rent in el Centro.

 The Jacaranda trees are in bloom, splashing color around the city ©2012

-In the last two weeks we have found our way around town, had several great meals, met scores of people, many with great stories and all with a love for San Miguel, found our favorite woman (Dominga) to purchase fruits and vegetables from at the nearby market, enjoyed two plays, watched a movie at the local theater, started yoga three times a week with Alejandro (great teacher) and Spanish lessons two or three times a week with Lilia.
-All that, new explorations and our work find us trying to squeeze our day for more time.
-While we get a range of U.S. channels, we go days at a time without turning on the television.
-We have become more skilled at settling into a new location quickly, and here it is proving more valuable because there is so much to do.
+In the two weeks since, we had found our way around town, had several great meals, met scores of people — many with great stories, all with a love for San Miguel — and found our favorite vendor, Dominga, for fruits and vegetables at the nearby market.
+We had seen two plays, caught a movie at the local theater, started yoga three times a week with Alejandro and Spanish lessons two or three times a week with Lilia.
+We went days at a time without turning on the television.
+There was too much to do.

 Colorful and busy streets ©2012

-This past Wednesday night we were scheduled to meet a local expat and his girlfriend for Happy Hour at Harry's, a local bar/restaurant.
-We arrived around six, settling in at the crowded bar for 2-for-1 martini night.
-As has become a reoccurring event, we introduced ourselves to an expat on our left at the bar who is a professional photographer; it would be an enjoyable conversation.
-He described his efforts to keep his photographer's edge in a world where millions own high-quality digital cameras, know Photoshop and take thousands of photos, one of which will inevitably be a gem.
+Wednesday night we were scheduled to meet a local expat and his girlfriend for Happy Hour at Harry's.
+We arrived around six, settled in at the crowded bar for two-for-one martini night, and fell into conversation — as has become a recurring event — with a professional photographer on our left.
+He described the challenge of keeping an edge in a world where millions own high-quality digital cameras, know Photoshop, and shoot thousands of photos, one of which will inevitably be a gem.
 His niche is HDR photography.
-Have a look at his beautiful work.

-Two Four martinis later (always want to learn more about photography), our friends we were loosely scheduled to meet became a no-show, and it was time for dinner.
+We had meant to stop at two martinis.
+We had four.
+Our friends became a no-show, and it was time for dinner.
 Note to self: Rule #1, warm climate = tall drinks.
 Rule #2, if you break the first rule = two martini limit.

-It was a short but measured walk to Ole' Ole', a restaurant that has become for us a sure thing for a great meal.
+It was a short but measured walk to Ole' Ole', a restaurant that had become our reliable choice for a great meal.

 We sat down next to four Mexican gentlemen and ordered.
-I noticed a bottle of Patrón tequila (empty) and a new bottle arriving.
-I was not used to the freedom of ordering a bottle of liquor for the table, which on reflection is very civilized.
-It seems we had crashed a birthday party.
-Introductions were made and a shot of tequila shared with a hearty Feliz Cumpleaños!
-We ate, we drank, we talked, we laughed -- with some of the latter being directed at our Spanish.
-We drank some more.
-During the conversation we learned that one of the men was a bullfighter of some stature, another, the owner of the restaurant, and the other two an engineer and an architect.
+I noticed a bottle of Patrón tequila — empty — and a new one arriving.
+I was not used to the custom of ordering a bottle of liquor for the table, which on reflection is very civilized.
+It turned out we had crashed a birthday party.
+Introductions were made, a shot of tequila shared, a hearty Feliz Cumpleaños!
+We ate, drank, talked, laughed — some of the laughter directed at our Spanish.
+During the conversation we learned that one of the men was a bullfighter of some stature, another the owner of the restaurant, the other two an engineer and an architect.

 Later in the evening: Alejandro, Victor, Betsy, Mauro and José ©2012